WyattAutomation/Oswald/README.md

 ## Oswald

 The Point of This Project:
   To fully-automate the activity of a Facebook Profile, using a combination of Web-Scraping and Neural Networks, and without using the Facebook API.
-Ideally, the end-goal is to make a fully automatic, easy to use bot for Facebook, that doesn't require anything beyond a few programming dependecies except a username and password to a Facebook profile.
+Ideally, the end-goal is to make a fully automatic, easy to use bot for Facebook, that doesn't require anything beyond a few programming dependecies and a username/password to a Facebook profile.
 No API keys, no signing up for Facebook for Developers and having to "create an app", no huge libraries of scraping functions that are only really useful for static, spam bots; just a dynamically interactive bot that you can plug credentials in to and let it rock.  **This is still VERY much a WIP, so keep that in mind!**